pbulteel/flr-logconfigs/README.md

 # flr-logconfigs
 SAP FlexiLogReader Config files. (lcf)

-These are lcf files that can be used with SAP FlexiLogReader by Graham Sturmy.
+These are lcf files (configuration files/parsers) that can be used with the SAP FlexiLogReader written by Graham Sturmy at SAP.

-SAP FlexiLogReader page at SAP SCN.
+SAP FlexiLogReader can be found at SAP's SCN page below.

 http://wiki.scn.sap.com/wiki/x/VgOmFQ